Large household items: collection

 What happens to your item

-Around two-thirds of the waste that is collected is re-used or recycled.
+This is not a removal service, around two-thirds of the waste that's collected is re-used or recycled.

 Other ways to reuse and recycle